 predominant causes of no-injury accidents are, in average cases, identical with the predominant causes of major injuries, and incidentally of minor injuries as well.

 This is incorrect in high-hazard industry today, and can lead to inappropriate allocation of resources.
 In particular, it leads some companies to an excessive focus on “behavioural safety” and the prevention of low-consequence incidents such as slips and falls, to the detriment of investment in maintenance and technical safety improvements.
 Contrary to Heinrich’s assertion above, in industries concerned by major accident hazards, there are significant differences between major accidents and minor incidents: these differences include the activities involved, the amounts of energy released, the characteristics and the numbers of safety barriers that were or could have been relevant to the event.

 Accident causality is often more complicated than Heinrich’s quote suggests, as indicated by the following extract from the BP report into the Deepwater Horizon accident:

 The team did not identify any single action or inaction that caused this incident.
 Rather, a complex and interlinked series of mechanical failures, human judgments, engineering design, operational implementation and team interfaces came together to allow the initiation and escalation of the accident.

 Major accidents in high-hazard industries are generally caused by some unlikely combination of circumstances that was not controlled due to poor decision-making, management pressure for performance at the expense of safety, poor communication, or unexpected interactions between different components of complex systems.
-These causal factors are very different from “unsafe acts”, and require specific action by safety specialists and system managers that is unrelated to behavioural safety.
+These causal factors are very different from “unsafe acts”, and require specific action by safety specialists, system designers and system managers that is unrelated to behavioural safety.

 In fact, the rate of minor events (measured by personal injury rates, with indicators such as TRIR) is often mistakenly used as a proxy for overall safety performance, and can lead top management to an incorrect view of the safety of an activity.
 This occurred at BP’s refining activities and contributed to the Texas City accident in 2005.
 Indeed, as the 2007 Baker report on the explosion indicates: